0xhyder/CTF_Archive/break_the_syntax_ctf/Lotto.md

 ```
 import ctypes

-# Load C's rand() from libc
+Load C's rand() from libc
 libc = ctypes.CDLL("libc.so.6")
 libc.srand(0xdeadbeef)

-# Generate same numbers the binary will use
+cp Generate same numbers the binary will use
 for _ in range(6):
     print(libc.rand() % 49 + 1)  # assuming lotto numbers are 1–49